confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Failing Compatibility Checks
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+|sr| checks schema compatibility as schemas evolve to keep the producer-consumer contract.
+Without |sr| checking compatibility, your applications could break on schema changes.

-In the Payment schema example, let's say now some applications are writing additional information for each payment, for example, a field ``region`` that represents the place of sale.
+In the Payment schema example, let's say the business now tracks additional information for each payment, for example, a field ``region`` that represents the place of sale.
-Consider the `Payment2a schema <https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc>`_:
+Consider the `Payment2a schema <https://github.com/confluentinc/examples/blob/DEVX-380/clients/avro/src/main/resources/avro/io/confluent/examples/clients/basicavro/Payment2a.avsc>`_ which includes this extra field ``region``:

 .. sourcecode:: json